-Theme-based Discussion Key Takeaways • It is essential to 1) develop a comprehensive strategy that includes producing models with multiple tracks and phase-in periods for taking on two-sided risk; 2) balance providing incentives for voluntary participation with the potential for requiring mandatory participation in certain cases; and 3) consider multi-payer alignment.
+Theme-based Discussion Key Takeaways It is essential to 1) develop a comprehensive strategy that includes producing models with multiple tracks and phase-in periods for taking on two-sided risk; 2) balance providing incentives for voluntary participation with the potential for requiring mandatory participation in certain cases; and 3) consider multi-payer alignment.
 Specialty Integration in Population- Based Models (March 2023) Provision of timely data on quality, cost, and utilization is essential for facilitating patient care management and identifying high-value providers.
 Payment for care delivered by specialists should be "carved in," or nested within population-based APMs, instead of being "carved out."
 Participation in nested, condition-specific models could evolve from being voluntary to being mandatory for certain types of providers (e.g., hospital-affiliated ACOs) to increase participation in value-based care and encourage sustainable improvement.
 Care Transitions in Population-Based Models (June 2023) Managing transitions in care requires an interdisciplinary team.
 Improving the management of care transitions requires the development of information technology (IT) solutions that can notify providers when a patient is admitted to a hospital or discharged to home or another setting.
 Payment models should explore linking financial incentives for managing care transitions with outcomes.
 Nested models should extend beyond inpatient care and incorporate multiple specialists, as well as longitudinal and transitional care across settings.
-Increasing uptake of current Medicare Transitional Care Management (TCM) codes can help to support the transition from FFS to value-based care.
-Encouraging Rural Participation in PB-TCOC Models (September 2023) An effective model of care for rural health should include four main components: 1) high-touch, proactive, team-based care; 2) a holistic approach to rural value-based care; 3) screening for medical care, behavioral health, and SDOH needs; and 4) support for hospitals as conveners.
+Increasing uptake of current Medicare Transitional Care Management (TCM) care and hole to provide the transition from EFC to uplue head care Encouraging Rural Participation in PB- TCOC Models (September 2023) codes can help to support the transition from FFS to value-based care.
+An effective model of care for rural health should include four main components: 1) high-touch, proactive, team-based care; 2) a holistic approach to rural value-based care; 3) screening for medical care, behavioral health, and SDOH needs; and 4) support for hospitals as conveners.
 Models using glide paths that increase financial risk for rural providers over time as they gain more experience can encourage their engagement in value-based care arrangements.
-APM design can support rural health provider engagement in value-based care by considering subsidies to support innovation in care delivery, tailoring performance measures to reflect value in a rural context, investing in teambased care and primary care, using prospective payment or other up-front payment approaches, and aligning financial incentives and value-based objectives across all providers in a rural area.
+APM design can support rural health provider engagement in value-based care by considering subsidies to support innovation in care delivery, tailoring performance measures to reflect value in a rural context, investing in team- based care and primary care, using prospective payment or other up-front payment approaches, and aligning financial incentives and value-based objectives across all providers in a rural area.
 Resolving the "rural glitch" is necessary to ensure that rural providers are not disadvantaged in models with regional benchmarking and to adequately differentiate rural and non-rural health care providers' performance.